cloudfoundry-attic/consul-release/README.md

 the service definition (lines 15-23).
 We define a service called "big_database" that defines its service health check.
-The health check is used to determine the health of a service and will automatically register/deregister that service with the discovery system depending upon status of that check.
+The health check is used to determine the health of a service and will automatically register/deregister that service with the discovery system depending upon the status of that check.
 The structure of a service definition follows the same structure as they would be defined in JSON, but translated into YAML to fit into a manifest.
 More information about service registration can be found